 The National Center for Supercomputing Applications (NCSA), a unit of the University of Illinois Urbana-Champaign, released NCSA Mosaic in 1993.
 This was the first popular graphical web browser, which later played an important role in augmenting the growth of the developing World Wide Web.

+Mosaic Netscape was created in 1994 by many of the original NCSA Mosaic authors.
 In late 1994, the first version of the Web browser Mosaic Netscape 0.9 was released.
 It had already taken three-quarters of the browser world within just four months and it became the main internet browser in the 1990s.
 The browser was later renamed Netscape Navigator in the same year, so as to avoid trademark ownership issues with the NSA, and the company became Netscape Communications.

-The opportunity for the student to work and learn at his own pace.
+Well-commented codes provide an opportunity for the student to work and learn at his own pace.